erenkulaksiz/Notal/README.md

 If you configure a .env.local file (just copy [.env.local.template](https://github.com/erenkulaksiz/notal/blob/master/notal-ts/.env.local.template) over to '.env.local' and fill in the options) you can configure a range of options

 Make sure you have done oAuth options from Firebase console to get auth start to work, as well as MongoDB connection

+Note: Make sure you enter Google service.json as a single line, and put it inside single quote, like this: GOOGLE_SERVICE='{ type: "...", data: "..." }'

 ## Analyze bundle